What will you be doing?

 As Social Group Volunteer, you’ll perform the following tasks:

-- Help staff to prepare and set up the venue before our social befriending groups
+• Help staff to prepare and set up the venue before our Hear to Meet social befriending groups

 Why do we need you?

 Not everyone realises the impact that losing your hearing can have on your social life.
-Our social coffee mornings make a huge difference to people who may have become isolated by hearing loss.
+Our Hear to Meet befriending groups make a huge difference to people who may have become isolated by hearing loss.
 We depend on our fantastic volunteers to help us run this important service.

 • Knowledge of, or willingness to learn about, issues affecting people confronting deafness, tinnitus and hearing loss